-UW Carbone Cancer Center (UWCCC) has more than 200 research members from 45 departments and 11 schools with research funding totaling over $109 million in 2011.
+UW Carbone Cancer Center (UWCCC) has more than 300 members from 45 departments and 11 schools with research funding totaling over $105 million in 2013.

 Benefits of Becoming a Member

-UWCCC Members have access to the state-of-the-art Shared Resources supported by the UWCCC as well as:
+UWCCC Members have access to the state-of-the-art Research Services supported by the UWCCC as well as:

 - Eligible for core grant funds to support relevant research activities